KraXen72/obsidian-emoji-autocomplete/README.md

 4. Toggle the Plugin on in the **Community Plugins** Tab

 > Note: This plugin is incompatible with the original "Emoji Shortcodes" plugin, it replaces it.
 Please turn that off first.
+> It is also incompatible with the "Icon Shortcodes" plugin.
+Sorry.

+## How to install (from source)

+Currently, the plugin is not published on the Obsidian Plugin Store yet.
+You can build it with the following instructions:
+1. `git clone` it into `<your vault>/.obsidian/plugins`
+2. `npm i` or `pnpm i` (ideal)
+3. `npm run dev` or `pnpm dev` (ideal)
+4. Turn the plugin on inside of Obsidian

 ## Support plugin development
 If you find this Plugin helpful, consider it's further development or just say a small thank you